 In Categories | In WordPress sites, posts are generally divided by categories.
 You can display elements depending upon their categorization.
 For example, when using this condition in a single post template for all of your posts, you can set that all posts in the category of France, can display an image of the Eiffel Tower while all posts in the category of England can display an image of Big Ben. |

-In Tags | In WordPress sites, posts and products are often given tags to help visitors understand the subject matter.
-So, for example, if you are using a single product template for all of your products, you can display elements depending on their tags.
-In a store site, for instance, all products tagged as Specials can have a countdown widget showing how much longer they will be sold at a discount price. |
+In Tags | In WordPress sites, posts are often given tags to help visitors understand the subject matter.
+In a travel site, for instance, all posts tagged as Summer can have a countdown widget showing how much longer until the start of summer. |

 Date Modified | Display elements according to when they were last changed.
 For example, all posts changed in the last week can be marked, Updated. |